universe9793/MnF2-field-amplified-exchange-data/README.md

 - DFT total energies are reported in eV per magnetic supercell.
 - Exchange and SIA values are reported in microelectronvolts unless otherwise stated.
 - Configuration identifiers are zero-based.

-## Repository scope

-This repository contains numerical data only.
-Simulation and analysis source code is not included.

-The release does not include raw VASP output files, dipolar or Ewald convergence datasets, plotting data, or synthetic feasibility datasets.